Dr. C. George Boeree

 The horse-drawn, two-wheeled chariot, with spoked wheels, is developed in the western steppes, and spreads quickly to the Balkans as well as the Middle East.c.
 1500 bc.

 A branch of the southeastern Satem dialect - Proto-Indo-Iranian - expands from Ukraine and the steppes into Afghanistan, Iran, and into India.
 One tribe - the Mittani - goes as far west as northern Mesopotamia.
 The well-established cultures influence the newcomers greatly, but the Proto-Indo-Iranians of the steppes maintain their language.

-The main body of the southern Satem dialect expands into the Ukraine to become the Cimmerians, leaving the Dacians in the original homeland.
+The main body of the southestern Satem dialect expands into the Ukraine to become the Cimmerians, leaving the Dacians in the original homeland.
 I suspect that the Dacians and Thracians spoke a Cimmerian-like dialect.
 These people would develop the steppe version of the Battle Ax culture.

-The main body of the northern Satem dialect - Proto-Balto-Slavic - expands north from Poland into Belarus and the Baltic coast.
+The main body of the northeastern Satem dialect - Proto-Balto-Slavic - expands north from Poland into Belarus and the Baltic coast.
 With the Germans, they would develop the northern version of the Battle Ax culture.

 The Celts expand further into western Europe and, in a retrograde move, back into Hungary.
 A powerful society, they pressure the original peoples of western Europe, as well as their own relations to the east.
 They develop the Bell-beaker culture and, later, the Urnfield culture.

 Anatolians (most notably the Hittites) establish themselves in Asia Minor, where they become a major power.
 Their languages are profoundly affected by neighboring non-IE languages.